 Supplementary Analysis, Figures, and Tables

+Default priors for all Bayesian models were used.
+For all population-level (i.e. Fixed effects), the default prior for the intercept is a normal distribution with a mean 0 and standard deviation 10.
+The default prior for the shape parameter of the intercept was a Student-t distribution with mean 0, scale 2.5, and 3 degrees of freedom.
+The default prior for residuals (sigma) was a Student-t distribution with mean 0, scale 2.5, and 3 degrees of freedom.
+The Cholesky factor was used as the default prior for correlations between random effects.

 To determine if standard metabolic rate (SMR) resulted in different conclusions compared to if we used all metabolic measurements taken over night, we refit our models using only SMR.
 We defined SMR as the lowest 10% of values of oxygen consumption rate during our overnight trials.
 For both species this resulted in the removal of nearly 90% of our data and resulted in higher sampling error (unsurprisingly).
 Nonetheless, this did not change the overall results.
 Below we provide the detailed results and corresponding figures and tables using SMR for each species.